 Which Race Should I Play As?
 What’s the Best Race/Class Combo?

-Unlike some other MMOs, there is no practical difference in stats between the difference race options, making the choice of character race based mostly on aesthetics or role play purposes.
+Unlike some other MMOs, there is no practical difference in stats between the difference race options, making the choice of character race based primarily on aesthetics or role play purposes.
 Make a Roegadyn Ninja, make a Lalafell Warrior; there are no best or worst combinations so do whatever you like!

 I’m Starting With Friends, What Classes Complement Each Other?